openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

               be *Active* but not the primary version.
 6. *Failed* - The `Software.Version` or the storage medium on which it is stored has failed.
 An event may be recorded with additional details.
+7. *Staged* - The `Software.Version` is in staged flash area.
+This will be moved from staged flash area to active upon reset.

 ### Image Apply Time